marfawilson/sakura_sips/README.md

 ***

 ### Currently Focused On:
++ Working in a new branch from the ground up
 + Getting reacquainted with Javascript
 + Semantically authored HTML
 + Using CSS to its full potential

 ### Future Additions:
++ Merging changes from second branch
 + Javascript functionality
     + Proper sending of form
     + More interactive features